 What Potential Health Benefits Can Sassafras Tea Offer?

-Sassafras use spans thousands of years, from the Appalachian belief that it can ward off evil to the Creole’s culinary use of its root.
+Sassafras use in North America spans hundreds of years, from the Appalachian belief that it can ward off evil to the Creole's culinary use of its root.
 But aside from these, sassafras root is filled with nutrients and beneficial components, which include tannins.
-Some of the benefits of sassafras tea include the following:7
+Some of the benefits of sassafras tea include the following:

-- May reduce inflammation.
+• May reduce inflammation.
 The anti-inflammatory properties of sassafras may assist in inflammatory conditions like arthritis.
-It may also help alleviate pain and discomfort caused by these conditions.
+It may also help alleviate pain and discomfort caused by these conditions.9

-Take note that sassafras tea should not be taken for long periods of time due to the possible side effects posed by safrole.
-To benefit from this tea and greatly reduce the risk of complications, limit your intake to a maximum of two cups per day.
+In addition to these, sassafras has also been used to help alleviate various skin conditions, mucositis, sprains and urinary tract infections.12 But take note that sassafras tea should not be taken for long periods of time due to the possible side effects posed by safrole.
+To benefit from this tea and greatly reduce the risk of complications, limit your intake to a maximum of 2 cups per day.

 Here Are Sassafras Tea's Nutrition Facts

 Sassafras contains numerous beneficial active compounds, including asarone, alpha pinene and tannins.
-Here are the nutrition facts of sassafras tea:8
+Here are the nutrition facts of sassafras tea:13

 |Amt.
 Per |